StJ (St joseph aspirin 81 mg)

 Pill imprint StJ has been identified as St joseph aspirin 81 mg.

-St. Joseph Aspirin is used in the treatment of angina; ischemic stroke; angina pectoris prophylaxis; heart attack; prevention of thromboembolism in atrial fibrillation (and more), and belongs to the drug classes platelet aggregation inhibitors, salicylates.
+St. Joseph Aspirin is used in the treatment of heart attack; angina; ischemic stroke; angina pectoris prophylaxis; ischemic stroke, prophylaxis (and more), and belongs to the drug classes platelet aggregation inhibitors, salicylates.
 FDA has not classified the drug for risk during pregnancy.
 St. Joseph Aspirin 81 mg is not subject to the Controlled Substances Act.

 See also related documents.